2 Kings 18

 2 Kings 18:17-25The Enemy Speaks - Propaganda and Mockery

 17And the king of Assyria sent Tartan and Rabsaris and Rabshakeh from Lachish to king Hezekiah with a great host against Jerusalem.
 And they went up and came to Jerusalem.
-And when they were come up, they came and stood by the conduit of the upper pool, which is in the highway of the fuller's field.
-18And when they had called to the king, there came out to him Eliakim the son of Hilkiah, which was over the household, and Shebna the scribe, and Joah the son of Asaph the recorder.
-19And Rabshakeh said unto them, Say ye now to Hezekiah, Thus saith the great king, the king of Assyria, What confidence is this wherein thou trustest?
-20Surely thou trustest upon the staff of this bruised reed, even upon Egypt; on which if a man lean, it will go into his hand, and pierce it: so is Pharaoh king of Egypt unto all that trust on him.
+And when they were come up, they came and stood by the conduit of the upper pool, which is in the highway of the fuller’s field.
+18And when they had called to the king, there came out to them Eliakim the son of Hilkiah, which was over the household, and Shebna the scribe, and Joah the son of Asaph the recorder.
+19And Rabshakeh said unto them, Speak ye now to Hezekiah, Thus saith the great king, the king of Assyria, What confidence is this wherein thou trustest?
+20Thou sayest, (but they are but vain words,) I have counsel and strength for the war.
+Now on whom dost thou trust, that thou rebellest against me?

 2 Kings 18:26-29The Defense Against Propaganda

-26Then said Eliakim the son of Hilkiah, and Shebna, and Joah, unto Rabshakeh, Speak, I pray thee, unto thy servants in the Syrian language; for we understand it: and talk not with us in the Jews' language in the ears of the people that are on the wall.
+26Then said Eliakim the son of Hilkiah, and Shebna, and Joah, unto Rabshakeh, Speak, I pray thee, to thy servants in the Syrian language; for we understand it: and talk not with us in the Jews’ language in the ears of the people that are on the wall.
 27But Rabshakeh said unto them, Hath my master sent me to thy master, and to thee, to speak these words? hath he not sent me to the men which sit on the wall, that they may eat their own dung, and drink their own piss with you?
-28Then Rabshakeh stood and cried with a loud voice in the Jews' language, and spake, saying, Hear the word of the great king, the king of Assyria: 29Thus saith the king, Let not Hezekiah deceive you: for he shall not be able to deliver you out of his hand:
+28Then Rabshakeh stood and cried with a loud voice in the Jews’ language, and spake, saying, Hear the word of the great king, the king of Assyria: 29Thus saith the king, Let not Hezekiah deceive you: for he shall not be able to deliver you out of his hand:

 His refusal is accompanied by grotesque language - speaking of eating dung and drinking urine, threats of the horrors of siege.
 He is using shock, obscenity, and scatology as weapons.
 He wants the people to be so revolted, so terrified of the humiliation awaiting them, that they will beg Hezekiah to surrender.